 A pure Fighting type introduced in Gen V, Conkeldurr benefits from Trade Evolution, meaning you'll be able to evolve it easier and have plenty of candies leftover for powering it up.
-It is resistant to Darkrai's Dark-type moves and takes normal damage from Ghost and Fighting-type moves.
+It takes half damage from Darkrai's Dark type moves and takes normal damage from Ghost and Fighting type moves.
 It hasn't been in the game for an incredibly long time, though, so you might not have many of them.
 Still, if you have one, you'll want it to know Counter and Dynamic Punch.

-Still one of the best Pokémon in the game, Machamp has the benefit of being a Gen I Pokémon, as well as having been featured in events.
-Add on top of that the new Trade Evolution feature, and there is just no excuse not to have at least a few strong Machamps in your roster.
+Although Machamp is no longer the top tier Fighting type in Pokémon Go, its widespread availability, as both a Gen I Pokémon and having been featured in events, mean many players have entire teams of Machamps.
+Add Trade Evolution to the mix, and there is just no excuse not to have at least a few strong Machamps in your roster.
 It's not quite as powerful as Lucario or Conkeldurr, but it's a top contender.
-It's also resistant to Dark-type moves and takes normal damage from Ghost and Fighting-type moves.
+It's also resistant to Dark type moves and takes normal damage from Ghost and Fighting type moves.
 You'll want your Machamp to know Counter and Dynamic Punch for this raid.

 Maybe you don't have a full team of the best counters fully powered up and knowing the best moves.
-If you're lacking the Candies or the TMs to make a team of the best counters, there are still a lot of good backups to choose from.
+Or maybe you're going to take advantage of Mega Evolution and want to focus on a specific type.
+Either way, there are still a lot of good backups to choose from.
 Consider any of the following: